 When you think of teeth whitening it probably seems rather easy.
 You’re not thinking about how many shades whiter, what shades actually exist in reality, or how they even measures shades of whiteness.
 It’s important to realize that there is no way to know how white a person’s teeth can become.
+The outcome of teeth whitening varies significantly from person to person.
 Your teeth may be whiter than your best friends because that is as white as your best friends teeth can get.
 Results depend on your natural tooth color, your dental habits, why your teeth are stained, what caused the stains, and how stubborn the stains are.
 Read on to find out more about the art of teeth whitening.

 When you go to your dentist and ask him or her to whiten your teeth, there is not one definitive system in the field of cosmetic dentistry, or one particular chart that determines tooth color.
 Your cosmetic dentist will, however, refer to a shade guide.
 Commonly, shade guides represent four basic shade ranges:

 - A = reddish brown

 - B = reddish yellow